hphuongdhsp/ml-blog/_posts/2022-08-06-segmentation-model-part5.md

 author: Nguyen Hoang-Phuong
 image: images/dali.png
 description: The fifth part of the Segmentation Tutorial Series, a step-by-step guide to developing data augmentation on GPU with Dali library
-# categories: [tensorflow, semantic segmentation, deep learning]
+categories: [pytorchlightning, semanticsegmentation, deeplearning, dali]
 title: Segmentation Model-Part V - Data augmentation on the GPU with DALI
 ---